-(Offered as POSC 372 [CP, IR] and EUST 372.)
-[SC - starting with the Class of 2015] This seminar discusses political and economic ideas and ideologies in 20th-century Europe.
+(Offered as POSC 372 [SC] and EUST 372.)
+This seminar discusses political and economic ideas and ideologies in 20th-century Europe.
 Some of the recurring themes are: nationalism; Marxism/socialism/communism; fascism; anti-Semitism; Catholicism and the role of the church in politics; existentialism; the expansion of liberalism and the collapse of Communism; the role of the U.S. and American culture in European societies; the “idea of Europe” and the reality of European integration; European identity and national identities.
 Seminar discussion is a free-wheeling mix of politics, economics and culture.

 400 Domestic Politics

 Requisite: An Introductory course in political science or its equivalent.
 Limited to 20 students.
 Spring semester.
-Professor Bumiller.2013-14: Offered in Spring 2014
+Professor Bumiller.2014-15: Offered in Spring 2015

 Requisite: One course in political or social theory.
-Limited to 20 students.
+Limited to 15 students.
 Spring semester.
-Professor Poe.2013-14: Offered in Spring 2014
+Professor Poe.2014-15: Offered in Spring 2015

 413 The Political Theory of Globalization